Natural Deodorant - Allergens & Advice

 Our sustainable natural deodorants are made with 100% natural ingredients.
 There’s nothing synthetic in there, we choose them very carefully.
 Even some natural ingredients don’t make the list as we can’t be as sure as we’d like to be about them.

 However natural we are it’s also important to respect that nature does pack a punch sometimes.
 Here’s a bit of advice about possible allergens or irritants in the carefully selected ingredients that we do use.

 Bicarb is an excellent natural deodoriser.
-You will find bicarb in all of our natural deodorants, we love the way it tackles body odour.
+You will find bicarb in our core range and Strong Protection range of our natural deodorants.
+We love the way it tackles body odour.
 It’s antibacterial and antifungal nature kills off the bacteria under your arms that cause that smell.
 It’s alkalising and therefore promotes an area that the smell producing bacteria in sweat just can’t survive.
 So, you can sweat freely to release toxins as your body intended but not have that anti-social smell!